haverhillhackers/talks/README.md

 # Haverhill Hackers Talks
-Slides, links, etc from talks given at the meetup
+Slides, videos, links, etc from talks given at the [meetup][meetup].

 | When             | Talk                                     | Presenter                      | Video                                                  |
 |------------------|------------------------------------------|--------------------------------|--------------------------------------------------------|